 Daniel 9:23 – NLT

 - The moment you began praying, a command was given.
 And now I am here to tell you what it was, for you are very precious to God.
 Listen carefully so that you can understand the meaning of your vision.

-Although God is a very loving Father who is eager and swift to answer the prayers of His children, yet He is not a sentimental or effusively emotional being who can be swayed, persuaded, or influenced by mere gesticulations, loud cries, screaming or shouting in prayer.
+Although God is a very loving Father who is eager and swift to answer the prayers of His children, yet He is not a sentimental or effusively emotional being who can be swayed, persuaded or influenced by mere gesticulations, loud cries, screaming or shouting in prayer.

-God cannot be hurried, compelled, or driven to answer our prayers by simply increasing the volume or intensity of our prayers, or by hiring or gathering more people to pray with or for us, or by going to a specific sacred or hallowed place to pray.
+God cannot be hurried, compelled, or driven to answer our prayers by simply increasing the volume or intensity of our prayers, or by hiring or gathering more people to pray with or for us, or by going to a certain sacred or hallowed place to pray.

-If we don’t pray according to God’s laid down principles of prayer in the New Testament, our prayers are void and useless; they are nothing but fleshly, futile, and profitless exercises.
+If we don’t pray according to God’s laid down principles of prayer in the New Testament, our prayers are void and useless; they are nothing but fleshly, futile and profitless exercises.

 First, our prayers must be offered only to the living God who created the heavens and the earth:

-It is idolatry to offer our prayers to any other being, whether man or god, saints or sinners, dead or living.
+It is idolatry to offer our prayers to any other being whether man or god, saints or sinners, dead or living.
 Prayer is a spiritual offering that only the true and living God is worthy to receive (Acts 12:5, Rev. 8:3).

 Second, our prayers or requests must be offered to God only in the name of Jesus Christ:

-Our prayers will not attract God’s attention if not presented to Him through His Son Jesus Christ, who is the only approved Mediator between God and men, and our Advocator before God (1 Tim.
+Our prayers will not attract God’s attention if not presented to Him through His Son Jesus Christ, who is the only approved Mediator between God and men, and also our Advocator before God (1 Tim.
 2:5, 1 John 2:1).